 How much your insurance policy covers depends on the type of insurance you buy.
 Many things may influence your decision to purchase certain insurance policies as well.
 We'll go over that in the next paragraph.

 Private health insurance may be chosen for you if you work for a company that offers it as a perk.
 You may receive a small choice in your policy, or you may not.
 This depends largely upon your employer and what they have decided to provide for employees.

 Other employers do not provide health insurance.
 It is not mandatory that they cover their employees.

-When choosing a private health insurance, it is important to consider your health, what you can afford and whether the insurance requires underwriting.
+When choosing a private health insurance plan, it is important to consider your health, what you can afford and whether the insurance requires underwriting.

-Underwriting is when the company set stipulations about all of or certain policies.
+Underwriting is when the company sets stipulations about all or certain policies.
 This means that they can reject you on the basis of your health, weight, age, medical history or pre-existing conditions.
 Typically, the most comprehensive plans require medical underwriting in order for the individual to qualify.

 In the case of policies that do not require medical underwriting, individuals may begin their coverage rather quickly.
 They will not get kicked off if they become ill or overweight.
 The only requirement is the payment of the monthly fee.

 In these cases, the individual is often responsible for many of the fees leveraged, as they will not cover the entire amount.